acozine/ansible/docs/docsite/rst/plugins/module_util.rst

    :local:
    :depth: 2

-Module utils . . . explain what they do.
+Module utilities contain shared code used by multiple modules.
+You can write :ref:`custom module utilities <developing_module_utilities>`.

 .. _enabling_module_utils:

 Enabling module Utilities
 -------------------------

-???
-You can add a custom test plugin by dropping it into a ``test_plugins`` directory adjacent to your play, inside a role, or by putting it in one of the test plugin directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.
+You can add custom module utilities test plugin by dropping it into a ``module_utils`` directory adjacent to your collection or role, just like any other plugin.

 .. _using_module_utils: